mattwright324/youtube-comment-suite/README.md

 * Be sure that you have Java 8 installed, if not you can get it [here from Oracle](https://www.java.com/en/download/).

-### Linux / Ubuntu
+### Linux / Ubuntu 19
 Extract the latest release zip file into its own folder.
 Before you can run the jar file, the version of Java installed may cause issue.
 Run `java -version` in the command line.

-* If no Java is currently installed you can install OpenJDK and JavaFX by running `sudo apt-get install default-jre openjfx`.
+* If no Java is currently installed you can install OpenJDK and JavaFX by running `sudo apt-get install openjdk-8-jre-headless`.
 * If your version of Java is `OpenJDK` you will have to install JavaFX which is not included.
-Use the command `sudo apt-get install openjfx`.
+Follow [this answer to installed openjfx 8](https://askubuntu.com/a/1163546/526249).
+Previously, `openjfx` worked but now that installs openjfx 11 and is incompatible with jdk-8.
 * If your version of Java is `OracleJDK`, JavaFX is included and you are good to go!

 ## Getting Started